annegillet/Projet-API/README.md

 ### Installing

-You just have to run the Meteo.py or the Ma_petite_librairie.py
+You just have to run Meteo.py or Ma_petite_librairie.py

 Thanks to the Meteo.py you can be aware of the weather and the temperature of the town you choose thanks to this command: